Steele dossier: Michael Cohen

 Dossier source(s) allege that Cohen and three colleagues met Kremlin officials in the Prague offices of Rossotrudnichestvo in August 2016, to arrange for payments to the hackers, cover up the hack, and "cover up ties between Trump and Russia, including Manafort's involvement in Ukraine".

 In 2016, Cohen told Mother Jones that he had visited Prague briefly 14 years before.
 The Wall Street Journal reported Cohen telling them (at an unspecified date) that he had been in Prague in 2001.
 Following the dossier's publication, as well as after subsequent reports, Cohen repeatedly denied having ever been to Prague.
 Cohen's attorney Lanny Davis said Cohen was "never, ever" in Prague, and that all allegations mentioning Cohen in the Steele dossier were false.

 Cohen's passport showed that he entered Italy in early July 2016, and that he left Italy in mid-July 2016, from Rome, Italy.
-Buzzfeed News in May 2017 reported Cohen telling them that he was in Capri, Italy for the time period in question with his family, friends, and musician and actor Steven van Zandt, and that receipts would prove he had been on Capri, but he declined to provide them.
-Roger Friedman reported sources quoting van Zandt's wife, Maureen, as saying that she and Steven were in Rome, and never travelled to Capri.
-From this, Nancy LeTourneau of Washington Monthly commented that Cohen may have "lost his alibi", and thus doubted if he had really not travelled to Prague.
-A December 2018 statement from Steven van Zandt's Twitter said that he had met Cohen in Rome and not travelled together.
+Buzzfeed News in May 2017 reported Cohen telling them that he was in Capri, Italy, for the time period in question with his family, friends, and musician and actor Steven van Zandt, and that receipts would prove he had been on Capri, but he declined to provide them.
+Roger Friedman reported sources quoting van Zandt's wife, Maureen, as saying that she and Steven were in Rome, and never traveled to Capri.
+From this, Nancy LeTourneau of Washington Monthly commented that Cohen may have "lost his alibi", and thus doubted if he had really not traveled to Prague.
+A December 2018 statement from Steven van Zandt's Twitter said that he had met Cohen in Rome and not traveled together.
 In March 2019, The Washington Post reported that Cohen had been in Capri and Rome during his Italy trip, and that Cohen said he met Steven van Zandt in Rome.

 Cohen has also stated that he was in Los Angeles between August 23 and 29, and in New York for the entire month of September.